A First Time RV and Trailer Owners Buyer’s Guide

 - Will the dealer include everything in the sale price?
 Does the hitch come with?
 Equalizing system?
 Sway bars?
 Electric brakes?

-- Will they offer a full training walk through?
+- Do they offer a full training walk through?

 - Remember, for tax purposes this could be a second home and interest paid and personal property taxes are tax deductible for your second home.
 To qualify your second home must have a kitchen, bathroom and bed.
 You must spend at least one week every year using it.